-Always inspect your ATV before use to make sure that it is safe operating condition.
-Perform the preoperation checks listed on page 6-1.
-Follow the maintenance schedules and procedures as described in the "Periodic Maintenance and Adjustment" section of this manual.
+Always inspect your ATV each time you use it to make sure the ATV is in safe operating condition.
+Perform the pre-operation checks listed on page 6-1.
+Always follow the inspection and maintenance procedures and schedules described in the Owner's Manual.
 WARNING!
 Failure to inspect the ATV before riding it or failure to maintain it properly increases the possibility of an accident and equipment damage.
 [EWB01433]